Robots

 ./agent -connect 10.14.90.235:11601 --ignore-cert

 We get a message on our ligolo-ng proxy that an agent has joined.
-We use session
+We use `session` to select the session and then start it.

 We try to log in to the web server with the credentials, but are unsuccessful.
 The relay using ligolo-ng does not seem to work properly.